dantreiman/keras-gpu-metrics/README.md

 Tracking GPU stats as training metrics is supported using a Keras callback (GPUMetricTrackerCallback).
 This callback should be added to the list of callbacks passed to the `fit` method of a Keras model.
-Metric values are updated at the start of each batch and can be tracked by using the metric functions provided by the callback object.
+Metric values are updated at the end of training for each batch and can be tracked by using the metric functions provided by the callback object.

 ```python